espressif/esp-idf/get-started-wrover-kit-v3.rst

 Please set only the following jumpers shown in the pictures below:

-- Select USB as the power source using the jumper block JP7.
+- Select USB as the source of power supply using the jumper block JP7.

 - Enable UART communication using the jumper block JP11.